arxpw/Alex-Stringer/README.md

 I specialize in web development and frequently use the following languages and frameworks:

+JavaScript
+- TypeScript
+- VueJS & Nuxt
+- React & Next
+- Express
+- Koa

 PHP
 - Laravel
 - Symfony

-JavaScript
-- VueJS
-- React
-- ExpressJS

-Currently learning...
-- Go

 ---